 Joining a Greek fraternity or sorority at Nebraska Wesleyan University opens you to new friendships, leadership and service opportunities, academic success and a richer college experience.
 Each fraternity and sorority sets their own minimum grade point average to be eligible for membership.
 All of our chapters have set minimum grade point average of a 2.75 or higher.

 Registration or participation in Nebraska Wesleyan University’s Greek recruitment does not guarantee membership.
 Each chapter is responsible for selecting members into its organization.
 Membership selection is in no way influenced or controlled by the Panhellenic or Interfraternity Councils or Nebraska Wesleyan University.

 Each fall, the Interfraternity Council hosts tours of every fraternity chapter house.
-The council also hosts a barbeque where new students meet members of the fraternity community.

 Chapters also host their own recruitment events throughout the year.
 All recruitment events and chapter facilities are alcohol free.